Sound absorption in glasses: Discussion and conclusions

 To summarize, a survey of many sound absorption data in glasses from the literature shows a high density of low barrier relaxations, connected with the universal low temperature glass anomalies, well described by the soft potential model, an extension of the tunneling model to include low barrier relaxations and soft vibrations.
 The soft potential model explains the rise of the tunneling plateau with increasing frequency which cannot be understood in the tunneling model.
 It finds strong support from recent numerical work on frozen binary glasses.

 Starting from low barriers, the barrier density decreases toward higher barriers, followed by the region of intermediate barriers which looks different for different glasses, for many glasses containing one or more secondary relaxation peaks.
 This region and the universal Kohlrausch tail of the highly viscous flow toward higher barriers are found to be describable in terms of a temperature-independent barrier density.
 According to the Gilroy-Phillips model, this means one has a constant distribution of asymmetries around the value zero in the corresponding asymmetric double-well potentials.
-This conclusion agrees only partly with earlier dielectric investigations, because it does not hold for the dielectric excess wing.
-Together with recent light scattering work, the present results suggest that the dielectric excess wing is due to the breaking of hydrogen bonds in strongly asymmetric double well potentials and is not a generic feature of undercooled liquids.
+This conclusion agrees only partly with earlier dielectric investigations, because it does hold neither for the excess wing of hydrogen bonded glass formers nor for the secondary relaxation peak in tripropylene glycol.
+The present results suggest that these deviations are due to the breaking of hydrogen bonds in strongly asymmetric double well potentials and are not a generic feature of undercooled liquids.

 The Kohlrausch tail is temperature-independent in the glass, but becomes strongly temperature-dependent in the undercooled liquid, the more so the higher the fragility is.
 At the glass temperature, its barrier density at the barrier corresponding to the Maxwell time is comparable to the one of the low temperature anomalies, suggesting a connection between the two.